Starting an All-Square Club for 2013-2014

 Fair Play and Accountability

-STEP FOUR: This section provides explanations of the information the Student Activities Board (SAB) will require you to provide as part of the on-line application process for the New Club Development Program (NCDP).
-This information is provided here to help you to begin preparing to complete and submit your on-line application when it is activated and available on August 1.
-It is suggest that you review this section now and refer back to the section as needed when you are completing the NCDP application.
+STEP TWO: This section provides explanations of the information the Student Activities Board (SAB) will require you to provide as part of the on-line application process for the New Club Development Program (NCDP).
+This information is provided here to help you to begin preparing to complete and submit your on-line application.

 Club Name.
 The use of "NYU" or "New York University" as part of a club name is restricted to "at NYU" or "at New York University".
 For example your club is not authorized to use the name "NYU Theatre Club" but it is authorized to use the name "Theatre Club at NYU".
 New clubs may not identify themselves as an "Office", "Council", "Board", "Center", "Department" or other names commonly used to identify official governing bodies, administrative or academic areas of the University.
 In cases where a club is a campus chapter of a national organization that includes these terms, the Student Activities Board (SAB) will consider an exception to their policy.